The History of CRM From the 1950s to Today

 The term customer relationship management (CRM) came about in the 1980s, but the process of managing customer data started long before.
-The early days of CRM simply involved filing customer profiles on paper.
-However, with tremendous business and technological advances, CRMs have become powerhouse business software, making it a crucial tool for teams of all sizes.
+The early days of the CRM evolution simply involved filing customer profiles on paper.
+In this article, we’ll travel through time to learn about the history of CRM systems.
+You’ll discover CRM background information, including who invented CRM software, what the old CRM systems were, and how they evolved into a crucial aspect of modern-day sales operations.

 1950s: The Invention of the Rolodex

 This history of CRM began with one of the earliest forms of filing customers’ contact information—the Rolodex.
 A rotating filing desk tool invented by Danish engineer Hildaur Neilsen in 1956, it houses a collection of index and business cards people can spin and flip through.
-In the 1950s, many businesses used the Rolodex to add, update, and store their customers’ information.
+In the 1950s, many businesses used Rolodexes to add, update, and store their customers’ information.

 1960s: The Mainframe System Becomes Available to Businesses

 Mainframe systems are robust computer systems used to store and process data.
 While the first mainframe system was invented between the 1930s and 1940s by Harvard researcher Howard Eiken, it only became available for businesses around the 1960s.
 Forward-looking companies moved on from the manual Rolodex to using mainframe computers to digitize customer information, such as names, addresses, and contact details.
+However, companies still needed an entire room to store these giant computers.

 1980s: The Beginning of Database Marketing & Contact Management Software